Loo of the Year Awards: Eligibility criteria

 Any type of public facility ('away from home' toilet) can be nominated for consideration.
-There are sixty one award categories.
+There are sixty four award categories.
 Eligible facilities can be located in England, Scotland, Wales or Ireland.

 Anyone can submit a nomination—staff, customers, visitors, managers, owners or contractors—but owners or managers must authorise entries.

 Judging criteria

-After an unannounced inspection from an authorised Loo of the Year Awards Inspector, nominees are graded on a scale from Silver to Diamond.
-Grades are awarded based on one hundred and one criteria, and are judged on both male and female facilities, as well as any baby changing and accessible facilities provided.
+After an unannounced inspection from an authorised Loo of the Year Awards Inspector, nominees are graded on a scale from Bronze to Diamond.
+Grades are awarded based on 101 criteria, and are judged on both male and female facilities, as well as any baby changing and accessible facilities provided.
 The criteria include cleanliness, decor, signage, accessibility and customer care.

 Awards

-Awards are given in one of sixty one categories.
+Awards are given in one of sixty three categories.
 An entrant receiving a Diamond or possibly a Platinum grading will be considered for one a number of major national awards in each of England, Scotland, Wales and Ireland: